A Guide to the Best Materials to Use on Shower Walls

 Overview: Natural stone shower walls use slabs or tiles of materials like marble, granite, or slate, offering a luxurious, organic look.
 Each piece is unique, with natural veining and color variations.

-Pros of Natural Stone
+Pros of natural stone

 • Durability: When properly sealed and maintained, stone is highly durable and can last for decades.
 It’s also heat-resistant and adds value to your home.

-Cons of Natural Stone
+Cons of natural stone

 • High maintenance: Stone is porous and requires regular sealing to prevent staining and water damage.
 Some stones, like marble, are more prone to etching and scratching.
 Therefore, it may not be the best shower wall option for families with busy schedules or young kids.